 I never quite fitted the mould, cardigans, hairspray, make-up, stockings and high-heels - little carbon copies of their mothers, was not my style.

 I continued to work in governmental departments, including University of New South Wales, Solicitors, Foundation for Treatment of Drug Addicts and Alcoholics (FRATTAD), The Chamber of Commerce, Insurance and later on Libraries and Historical Societies.
+During the 80s I relocated to Yamba and purchased a stationery store/secretarial business, Yamba Office Supplies.

 Looking at photos of the 'Old Loo', each one evoking a tale.
 Mums Dad was a South African, he was Jewish and of German descent, her Mum was a Liverpudlian Catholic.
 Uncles and aunts were, Dutch, Irish and Scottish.
 I am told my accent, as a child, was a mixture of all these influences.
 Personally, I preferred the Woolloomooloo ('Loo') accent with their 'aves and 'aven'ts' much to Mum's grief.
 Out with the Smiths, in with the Beats.